-Chuck was a high school friend and university roommate of Richards and was introduced to computer and programming by Garriott back in 1981.
+Chuck was a high school friend and university roommate of Richards and was introduced to computers and programming by Garriott back in 1981.

-Before Origin Chuck had started his own company Craniac Entertainment (which still exist today!) and had a few titles published by Sierra On-Line. (you’ll find “Chuckles” written on many fine game covers).
+Before Origin Chuck had started his own company Craniac Entertainment (which still exists today!) and had a few titles published by Sierra On-Line. (you’ll find “Chuckles” written on many fine game covers).

 Ultima III – Exodus was the very first title to leave Origin Systems headquarters in Austin, Texas in 1983, following the success and reputation with earlier Ultima titles, Origin survived the video game crash the same year.